matteobolner/skLOESS/README.md

 ## Parameters ##

 __estimator__ : object
-   > A supervised learning estimator, with a 'fit' method that returns the
+   > A supervised learning estimator, with a 'fit' and 'predict' method.

-   > feature_importances_ attribute.
-Important features must correspond to
+__degree__ : int, default = 1
-   > high absolute values in the feature_importances_.
+   > Degree of the polynomial.
+Default value of 1 is a linear implementation.

 __smoothing__ : float, default = 0.33
    > Smoothing value.
 This value is used to determine the number of closest points to use for the fitting and estimation process.
 For example, a value of 0.33 over 21 X values means that 7 closest points will be chosen.
+The smoothing parameter is a number between (λ + 1) / n and 1, with λ denoting the degree of the local polynomial and n denoting the total number of observations.

 ![alt text](https://raw.githubusercontent.com/matteobolner/skLOESS/main/examples/loess_grid.png)